timeteam/timeteam.github.io/_posts/Non_fiction/2023-06-01-helgoland.md

 ***
 <img align="right" width="320" src="https://cdn2.penguin.com.au/covers/original/9780141993270.jpg" alt="">

-In which Carlo Rovelli elucidates, so far as is possible, quantum mechanics, by narrating the history of the great theorists and their ideas.
+In which Carlo Rovelli elucidates quantum mechanics, by narrating the history of the great theorists and their ideas.
 Notable, as usual, for Rovelli's diversions into philosophy and literature.
+Own copy required so as to be able to dip into the endnotes at leisure.

-But, is science a natural extension of the predictive model by which we see and are, supposedly, conscious?
-By concluding in this way, Rovelli again makes me wonder why he seems shy of the philosophy of Kant.
+But, if science is a natural extension of the predictive model by which we see and are, supposedly, conscious, Rovelli again makes me wonder why he seems shy of the philosophy of Kant.